 Adding Clays and Exfoliants to Melt & Pour Soap

-My exfoliants Sank!
+My Exfoliants Sank!

-- The usual reason for exfoliants sinking in your soap is that your poured the soap when it was too hot.
+- The usual reason for exfoliants sinking in your soap is that you poured the soap when it was too hot.
 The heavier the exfoliant, the cooler the soap needs to be before you pour.
 For instance, Loofah rarely sinks to the bottom, but Ground Pumice Stone, Walnut Shell and Bentonite Clay Beads are quite heavy, and you must allow the soap to cool a little before pouring.
 If it has become a little too cool, just give it a little "nuke" to melt it again and re-pour

-- When adding Clays to Melt & Pour it is best to moisten it before adding to the Liquid Soap - this avoids any dry clumps or pockets of air.
+- When adding Clays to Melt & Pour it is best to moisten it before adding to the liquid soap - this avoids any dry clumps or pockets of air.
 You can use a very small amount of Water or Glycerine, or even the Essential Oils or Fragrant Oils to moisten prior to adding to the soap.